Oh Tokyo, you had me at konnichiwa!! I always dreamed of Japan and I always imagined it was gonna be amazing but I was wrong… It’s beyond amazing!

 - Roppongi District

-- Robot Restaurant (couldn’t get in but looks awesome)
+- Robot Restaurant (wasn’t able to get in but looks awesome!)

 - Golden Gai or “Piss Alley” in the Shinjuku district.
 I really recommend it, is more of a local spot than tourist destination.
 It’s a series of really cool small bars in six narrow alleys.
 If you go find Albatross, is very nice.

 - Do some shopping.
 They have great stores and a lot of cool and crazy stuff everywhere.

 - Eat everything you can, Japanese food is the best!